top of page

 Falling in love with your massage therapist?

-Main role: Motivation, reward, anticipation, focus, drive.
+Main Role: Motivation, reward, anticipation, focus, drive.

 • Anticipating something good